I haven’t done one of these in awhile. Bear with me as I tell the whole thing, it’s worth it.

 So off she goes, and soon the younger two come down for their breakfast.
 Because of the timing they have a much lower key breakfast, longer time to hang out and do silly things.
-So soon my Shel Silverstein playlist turns into Alan Sherman, which turns into Dr. Demento, and soon we’re listing to “Please Mr. Custer“.
+So soon my Shel Silverstein playlist turns into Alan Sherman, which turns into Dr. Demento, and soon we’re listening to “Please Mr. Custer“.

 I’m loving this, because the first record album (that’s right, I said record album) I ever ordered on my own, with my own money, from a tv commercial no less, was “Goofy Gold” that had all this great novelty stuff on it.

 Anyway, my kids have no idea who General Custer is, so I explain.
-In short, “He took his men out to fight the indians but when he got there, there was like a thousand times more indians than he thought there was, and they all got killed.
+In short, “He took his men out to fight the Indians but when he got there, there was like a thousand times more Indians than he thought there was, and they all got killed.
 This song is a joke about the night before the battle and how his soldiers don’t want to go.”

 My son, who is eight, asks if we can see the Shakespeare one about the Americans.
 I’ve got no idea what he’s talking about, but he’s asking about Shakespeare and I’m not about to let that opportunity go to waste.
 He tells me, “The one where the guys have to go into battle but the other guys have more guys than they do and they think they’re gonna lose but they win.”